-The menu "Step Selection" has several subsections in accordance with the enabled functions.
-They allow the including or excluding of method steps such as the "Move" commands selectable in the method editor.
+The "Step Selection" Menu has several sub-sections in accordance with the enabled functions.
+They allow the including or excluding of method steps such as the "Move" Commands selectable in the method editor.

-Please switch to the "Instrument" tab (e.g. Microlab STARlet) to set the visibility of the instrument related steps (e.g. Single Steps).
+Please switch to the "Instrument" Tab (e.g. Microlab STARlet) to set the visibility of the instrument related steps (e.g. Single Steps).